Sorinenachioiu/Q-Engineering-Project---G9/src/run_ibm/four_two_two/results/remarks.md

 ![https://errorcorrectionzoo.org/c/stab_4_2_2#citation-1](image-4.png)

-Soo, we use the stabilizers to define a space with only 4 states that are valid, and use those two states to encode two logical qubits. pretty neat, right?
+Soo, we use the stabilizers to define a space with only 4 states that are valid, and use those four states to encode two logical qubits. pretty neat, right?

 Looking now at the circuit: